-My guess is you stumbled across this blog post because you had heard about people flipping items for a profit on Amazon.
-I remember when I first heard about the idea - I was sitting in a car listening to a podcast interview about a couple who was going to the store and buying a bunch of clearance items to flip.
+My guess is you stumbled across this blog post because you have heard about people flipping items for a profit on Amazon.
+I remember when I first heard about the idea—I was sitting in a car listening to a podcast interview about a couple who were going to the store and buying a bunch of clearance items to flip.

 I’ll be honest.
-It’s sounded like a scam to me.
+It sounded like a scam to me.
 How in the world could someone profit by purchasing items at one location and then selling them at another?
 I had always been taught to question something when it sounded too good to be true.

 I imagine you want to learn a few things about Amazon flipping & selling.
 That’s where this blog post comes in.